There are many benefits to online sports publishing.

 5.)
 Passive income.

-There’s a lot to be said for making money while you’re not clocked in on the job.
+There’s much to be said for making money while you’re not clocked in on the job.
 Your accumulative work and effort may pay off at a later time.
 You’re literally earning money while you sleep.

 6.)
 Increased tax write-offs.